Why Spend Time Outside?

 4. Blind Volleyball

 Start by setting up the volleyball net and court as a normal court.
 Then, drape a large sheet over the net so you can’t see the other side of the court (you might need two sheets for this).
 Once the court is set up, play a regular game of volleyball.
 The main difference is that the teams can't see what the other team is doing.
-Neither team will be able to guess where the volleyball will be coming fun, adding a new twist to the classic game.
+Neither team will be able to guess where the volleyball will be coming from, adding a new twist to the classic game.

 5. 9 Square